 The world of the AMM model is represented by the blue line, showing the optimal development density at each point along the road at a given time.
 In the city centre, where rents are highest, it is optimal to build higher buildings.
 Higher rents justify the investment in taller buildings.
 But then as you go further from the city centre, the rents at each location can only justify a smaller building on each site.
 I call this the “site economic frontier” because for each individual site at a given point in time, it is the economic limit of development.

 In the AMM model, the whole city is full to the blue line.
 Always and everywhere.
 So you can begin to see the problem.
-There are substantial gaps between this model outcome and reality of the grey buildings.
+There are substantial gaps between this model outcome and the reality of the grey buildings.

 Moving along, the dashed orange line represents town planning constraints.
 Near the city centre I have shown how a height limit will create a gap between the site economic frontier and the “planned frontier”, or planning limit.
 I have also shown how such gaps are created by site-specific controls such as heritage protection (meaning you can’t demolish the building and then build to the site’s economic frontier).
 And I have shown how city boundaries like greenbelts or urban footprints create a similar gap.